 MTCR and India

 India applied for a membership to the MTCR in June 2015.
 India was supported by the USA and France in its application.
 Given below are the benefits of the Missile Technology Control Regime:

 - India’s arms exports will be enhanced as now, India can export BrahMos to Vietnam and other nations.

-- This will help India procure Israel’s Arrow II missile, which will help develop India’s own ballistic missile system.
+- This will help India procure Israel’s Arrow II missile, which will help develop India’s ballistic missile system.

 - India can buy surveillance drones from the US.